-C will obtain an exemption for the proceeds of R180 000 accruing from the sale of the exploitation rights to Y.
+C will obtain an exemption under section 12O for the proceeds of R180 000 accruing from the sale of the exploitation rights to Y.

 In context income refers to the amount that is received by or accrues to A, B, D and Y; it does not refer to the definition of income in section 1(1).